barryclark/jekyll-now/_posts/2018-08-04-Data-Cleaning.md

         </table></div>
   <div style="vertical-align:top; display: inline-block; width:515px"><img src="/images/322schools.gif" style="margin-left:15%;margin-top:5%"/></div>

-During this cleaning I discovered the Caifornia Deparment of Education (CDE) doesn't keep track of closed schools after some time.
+During this cleaning I discover the Caifornia Deparment of Education (CDE) doesn't keep track of closed schools after some time.
 Since 1981, 322 schools have been forgotten.

 If you look at the national data, it is even worse.
 This seems a shame for people who attended to those schools, even though they are closed now.
 What if they are interested in how their school performed in the past stacked up against other schools?
 They will never know because CDE let their records rot.

-In order to prepare data for enrollment analysis, I performed many of the cleaning tasks outlined above.
+In order to prepare data for enrollment analysis, I perform many of the cleaning tasks outlined above.
 Below I share the code and reasoning I used to perform these tasks.

 # Import<a name="import"></a>
 ## Download Files
 Originally I wrote a scraper in python to bulk download the files from http://www.cde.ca.gov/ds/sd/sd/, however I was having timeout issues from the cde server and clicking a few dozen links isn't that bad, so I downloaded by hand.
 File formats include .csv, .xls, .txt, .zip, .dbf, .exe (all pretty straightforward except that on mac .dbf requires OpenOffice and .exe are self-extracting zip files that can be unzipped on the command line).
-I converted all files to either .txt or .csv and organized the files in a Data/ subdirectory within the project directory.
+I convert all files to either .txt or .csv and organize the files in a Data/ subdirectory within the project directory.

 ## Import Files
-In this case I imported files directly from a local repository.
+In this case I import files directly from a local repository.
 For the most part this only requires the [read.table](https://www.rdocumentation.org/packages/utils/versions/3.5.1/topics/read.table) function from base R.
 .txt are tab delimeted and .csv are comma delimited so the main difference is the sep parameter:

 For .txt files